-HI is sharing its expertise with disabled people’s organisations in Morocco.
-Together, we run projects to promote the inclusion of adults and children with disabilities in society, strengthen rehabilitation services and improve the quality of life of migrant populations.
+HI is sharing its expertise with Moroccan organisations to promote the inclusion of people with disabilities in society, strengthen rehabilitation services and improve the quality of life of migrant populations.

 Actions in process